DPLATA/outbuild/README.md

   Log out and log back in for the changes to take effect.

 - If migrations fail, check your database connection settings in `.env` and `config/config.js`.

+If tests fail due to DB connection, ensure Docker container is running: docker ps For timeout issues, try running tests with: npm test -- --detectOpenHandles

+user auth was not an explicit requirement so I avoided.
+JWT can be implemented for added security.
+Caching can be implemented w Redis but rn would be overkill.

+6. Connection pooling for database
+7. Compression for API responses
+DTOs